mirimir/vpnchains/README.md

 Some years ago, I worked out [how to create nested VPN chains](https://www.ivpn.net/privacy-guides/advanced-privacy-and-anonymity-part-1) using virtual pfSense routers in nested networks.
 Each router serves as a NAT gateway for a VPN service.
 And routing routers through other routers creates nested VPN chains.

 That approach has served me well.
 But it's somewhat resource heavy, in that each VPN gateway router is a separate VM.
-However, one can [instead use routing and iptables](https://github.com/TensorTom/VPN-Chain) in a single machine.
+However, one can instead use routing and iptables in a single machine: [TensorTom/VPN-Chain](https://github.com/TensorTom/VPN-Chain).
 There's no OS-level isolation, but it's far lighter, and also far easier to control.

 Here, I use that basic approach to create dynamic two-hop VPN chains in a Debian router with DHCP.
 Using simple bash scripting.
 Without the forwarding and DHCP, the scripts could be used in a single machine or VM.